 The Goddess of Night The Society October 1, 2012 Poetry 1 Comment By Dan Skorbach The tired eyes have earned their time for resting The mind won’t think and feet will move no more, And when the smallest pillow seems a blessing That’s when the night is almost at your door.
 And as she enters, with her comes the wonders Echoing hum of leafy giant trees.
 You are asleep while she with magic ponders Which path to take beyond the seven seas.
 She stands there still and with her spooky presence It’s hard to tell what’s stirring through her mind.
 Will she be sweet tonight or use the essence Of all that’s dark and all that’s undefined.
 A silent clap and you’ve been swiftly stolen So tight she has you in her ghostly grasp.
 So many men beneath her spell have fallen Only the Moon avoids her daily trap.
 She doesn’t come alone, with her the wicked, The cunning, neither human neither ghost, But they must come so that you and I can pick The beauty to whom the sunny day is host.
 Dan Skorbach is a businessman and poet living in Toronto, Canada.
-Click here for other poetry by Dan Skorbach Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Click here for other poetry by Dan Skorbach NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Elena October 23, 2012 That’s a very beautiful poem, Dan.
 I really like the imaginery you used!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.